 In general, all of these borrowing needs can be grouped into four categories with distinct characteristics.
 Can you identify the analytical focus of a seasonal loan or a bridge loan?
 Hint: It is not your traditional financial statement analysis and industry research.

-This seminar provides bankers with a working knowledge of the basic principles of loan structuring, including:
+This seminar provides bankers with examples of the basic principles of loan structuring for four basic loan types (seasonal, bridge, term, and line of credit), including:

-- Identifying the loan structures that best match the source(s) of repayment
+- Identifying the loan structures that best match the source(s) of repayment, both primary and secondary

 Target Audience: Small business lenders, private bankers, commercial lenders, credit analysts, loan review specialists, lending managers, and credit officers involved in C&I loans

 - Commercial Lending: Loan Structuring Basics, Including Terminology and Four Key Factors